Skip to main content

 Loading editor...

 The store dictionary now has two entries: "user-001" with Priya's history and "user-002" with Carlos's history.
-In production, you'd replace the dictionary with Redis, a database, or another persistent backend.
+In production, you would replace the dictionary with a persistent backend — covered in the Persistent Memory section below.

 Build a Session Store Function